All Episodes

 And may every day be another wonderful secret.

-And then underneath that is a hand-drawn, pretty shoddy drawing of a naked woman and the now very famous signature of Donald Trump drawn on top of the hand-drawn uh naked woman.
+And then underneath that is a hand-drawn, pretty shoddy drawing of a naked woman and the now very famous signature of Donald Trump drawn on top of the hand-drawn naked woman.

-I I've known President Trump a long time.
+I've known President Trump a long time.

-Uh that exchange just sounds strange.
+That exchange just sounds strange.

 That's not the language President Trump speaks in.

-This sort of weird existential, self-reflective dialogue out of Camus.
+This sort of weird, existential, self-reflective dialogue out of Camus.

 That ain't the Donald J. Trump I know.

-It was not slight, it was not conflicted.
+It was not conflicted.

 Here's what President Trump said in response to this.

-He said on truth, quote, the Wall Street Journal and Rupert Murdoch personally were warned directly by President Donald J. Trump that the supposed letter they were printed by President Trump to Epstein was a fake all caps, and if they print it, they will be sued.
+He said on truth, quote, the Wall Street Journal and Rupert Murdoch personally were warned directly by President Donald J. Trump that the supposed letter they were printed by President Trump to Epstein was a fake, all caps.

 Mr. Murdoch stated that he would take care of it, but obviously did not have the power to do so.

-The editor of the Wall Street Journal, Emma Tucker, was told directly by Caroline Levitt and by President Trump that the letter was a fake all caps.
+The editor of the Wall Street Journal, Emma Tucker, was told directly by Caroline Levitt and by President Trump that the letter was a fake, all caps.

 But Emma Tucker didn't want to hear that.

-Instead, they're going with a false, malicious and defamatory story anyway.
+Instead, they're going with a false, malicious, and defamatory story anyway.

 President Trump will be suing the Wall Street Journal, News Corps, and Mr. Murdoch shortly.